dialogflow/fulfillment-weather-nodejs/README.md

 1. Paste the URL into your Dialogflow agent's fulfillment

 ## Before Running API calls
 * Make sure to go to billing section before running API calls.
+For more info about this: https://dialogflow.com/docs/concepts/google-projects-faq
 * To do this, first go to settings => Google Cloud link in Project ID section.
 * From the Google Cloud Platform, go to Billing under the top left navigation.